comgram/pyglpainter/README.md

 #### Individual steps

-You first need to create a PyQt5 window, then add to it a PainterWidget instance (for working code see example.py).
-Let's say this PainterWidget instance is the variable `painter`.
+You first need to create a PyQt5 window, then add to it one `PainterWidget` instance (for working code see `example.py`).
+Let's say this `PainterWidget` instance is stored in the variable `painter`.
 You then can simply draw a coordinate system:

     mycs1 = painter.item_create("CoordSystem", "mycs1", "simple3d", 12, (0, 0, 0))

-This means: Painter, create an item of class CoordSystem called "mycs1" with the program called "simple3d".
+This means: Painter, create an item of class `CoordSystem` labeled "mycs1" with the shader program called "simple3d".
 Scale it by 12 and put its origin to the world coordinates (0,0,0).